 By month two, Hermes handles the store's most common query types without editing.
 By month three, edge cases — partial orders, international shipping queries, product-specific complaint patterns — are handled more precisely.
 The operator's role shifts from composing to reviewing.

 For a full overview of Hermes and how it works, see what is Hermes.
-For how Skills build from completed tasks, see how Hermes learns.
 For running Hermes across multiple platforms from a single deployment, see the Hermes setup guide.

 Frequently asked questions